tamaygz/promptArq/MCP_SETUP.md

 ### Testing the Connection

-1. Open the MCP Server dialog in arqioly
+1. Open the MCP Server dialog in promptarq
 2. Verify your prompts are listed under "Exposed Prompts"
 3. Copy the endpoint URL
 4. Test the URL in a browser - it should respond (even if with an error about method/headers)